sporeci2000/SBA3-sintjaporeci/testimonials-grid-section-main/testimonials-grid-section-main/README.md

 This project is a solution to the Frontend Mentor Testimonials Grid Section challenge: https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7

-I built the layout using Bootstrap 5 for rapid responsive design and utilized custom CSS for styling to match the challenge requirements.
-The testimonials are displayed as cards, with different background colors and text styles to highlight verified graduates.
-Special attention was given to vertical alignment and spacing, especially for the taller testimonial (Kira’s card), to maintain a balanced grid look.
+I built the layout using Bootstrap for rapid responsive design and applied custom CSS to style the testimonials cards to closely match the challenge requirements.
+The testimonials are presented as cards with distinct background colors and text styles to highlight verified graduates.
+Special attention was given to vertical alignment and spacing, especially for Kira’s longer testimonial, to maintain a balanced and visually appealing grid layout.

-I also implemented media queries to ensure appropriate padding and layout adjustments on smaller screens, making sure the cards stack vertically with adequate spacing and readable content.
+I implemented media queries to ensure proper padding and layout adjustments on smaller screens, so the cards stack vertically with enough spacing and remain easy to read.

-The biggest challenge was managing the varying heights of the testimonial cards, especially Kira’s longer testimonial, which caused alignment issues in the grid.
-To solve this, I applied CSS margin adjustments and Bootstrap’s responsive grid utilities to align the cards properly and keep a clean layout on all screen sizes.

-Another challenge was ensuring text inside the cards remained within the boundaries on smaller screens.
-I addressed this by adding responsive padding and adjusting font sizes for mobile views.

-The biggest challenge was managing the varying heights of the testimonial cards, especially Kira’s longer testimonial, which caused alignment issues in the grid.
-To solve this, I applied CSS margin adjustments and Bootstrap’s responsive grid utilities to align the cards properly and keep a clean layout on all screen sizes.
+One of the main challenges was managing the varying heights of the testimonial cards, particularly Kira’s card, which caused alignment issues within the grid.
+To address this, I applied CSS margin adjustments and leveraged Bootstrap’s responsive grid utilities to align the cards properly and maintain a clean layout across all screen sizes.

-Another challenge was ensuring text inside the cards remained within the boundaries on smaller screens.
-I addressed this by adding responsive padding and adjusting font sizes for mobile views.
+Another challenge was ensuring the text inside the cards stayed within their boundaries on smaller screens.
+This was solved by adding responsive padding and adjusting font sizes to improve readability on mobile devices.